"A good deal is a state of mind."

 - How Emotions Influence Decision Making (presented on August 9, 2017 in Georgetown, Texas)

-- Recognizing and Coping with the Five Most Common Styles of Negotiation (presented on October 10, 2017 in Round Rock, Texas)
+- Recognizing and Coping with the Five Most Common Styles of Negotiation (presented on October 10, 2017 and July 17, 2019 in Round Rock, Texas)

 - Using ADR for Fee Disputes to Avoid Grievances and Negative Reviews (presented on October 27, 2017 in Georgetown, Texas)